Assistant Chief Probation Officer, Community Payback

 Prior to working in Probation, Paul worked on HIV Prevention with a Health Authority and taught English as a Foreign Language in Spain, Brazil and Saudi Arabia.

-Assistant Chief Probation Officer, Case Management
+Assistant Chief Probation Officer, Case Management in Kent

 Emma has gained extensive experience in all aspects of probation during her 19 years in this field.
 Emma is currently Assistant Chief Probation Officer for case management.
 A qualified probation officer, Emma’s previous experience includes working in prisons, with magistrates and crown courts, management of service users, and programmes.
 She has specialised in working with high risk male service users, mainly domestic abuse and sex offenders, and accredited programme delivery.